Virtual Event - via Zoom

 This seminar will put the spotlight on what good compliance looks like so that you can make sure that your company meets the highest professional standards.
-It is aimed specifically at those with a responsibility for compliance within their organisations.
+It is aimed specifically at those with a responsibility for compliance within their organisations and will be an energetic and engaging online seminar packed with short, sharp presentations, plenty and varied opportunities for interaction and regular breaks.

 Guest speakers and compliance experts will cover data protection and privacy guidance, new codes and other considerations.